mlin/dx-ocaml/README.md

 tutorial.
 1. Start writing some OCaml code in the `src/` subdirectory of the new applet directory.
 Use the `DNAnexus.job_main` function as the entry point to help deal with job input and output.
+(You can delete the auto-generated `src/your_app_name.cpp` if you wish.)
-1. Rewrite the `src/Makefile` so that it builds your OCaml program instead of the auto-generated C++ program.
-It might be useful to put `export OCAMLPATH := ${DNANEXUS_HOME}/lib/ocaml:${OCAMLPATH}` at the top of the Makefile.
+1. Rewrite the `src/Makefile` so that it builds your OCaml program instead of the template C++ program.
+Be sure to make the `DNAnexus` findlib package available for compiling and linking.
-1. The Makefile should cause the compiled executable to be placed in `../resources/your_app_name` -- the same target as the original C++ Makefile.
+1. Make the `src/Makefile` also move or copy the compiled executable to `../resources/your_app_name` - the same target as the original C++ Makefile.
-The `runSpec` entry in `dxapp.json` causes this executable to run when the job starts.
+(The `runSpec` entry in `dxapp.json` causes this executable to run when the job starts.)
-1. Delete the auto-generated `src/your_app_name.cpp` if you wish.
-1. Run `dx-build-app` as usual to build the applet.
+1. Initialize your DNAnexus command-line session with `source /path/to/dx-toolkit/environment && dx login`, then run `dx-build-applet` to build the applet.

 ## Examples